Advanced Driver Assistance Systems (ADAS) Market Size

-Global Advanced Driver Assistance Systems Market reached US$ 62.30 billion in 2025 and is expected to reach US$ 229.00 billion by 2033, growing with a CAGR of 17.71% during the forecast period 2026-2033, according to DataM Intelligence report.
+The Advanced Driver Assistance Systems Market will reach US$ 75.30 billion in 2026, up from US$ 62.30 billion in 2025, and is projected to reach US$ 229.00 billion by 2035, registering strong growth at a CAGR of 17.71% during the forecast period from 2026 to 2035.

 Assessment indicates that the market growth will be primarily driven by the increasing demand for advanced driver assistance systems (ADAS) in compact passenger automobiles.
 The demand is expected to be further fueled by the intensifying government rules mandating the installation of Advanced Driver Assistance Systems (ADAS) in automobiles.
 Increased disposable income, economic stability, and a growing inclination towards materialistic lifestyles are fueling the global sales of luxury automobiles.